Feed management in Google Merchant Center - and beyond

 2. Image

-As images are often the first thing searchers notice, they have a great effect on click through rates.
+As images are often the first thing searchers notice, they have a great effect on click-through rates.

-Try to show clean images of your products where the background is neutral, the product is big enough but fits fully in the frame.
+Try to show clear images of your products where the background is neutral, the product is big enough but fits fully in the frame.
 Avoid having too much decoration or additional objects around that do not come with the product you sell, display however all products that come in a bundle.
 The minimum size recommended is 800x800px.
 Do not show logos or promotional text on the image.

 If you wish to upload additional pictures (for example to show your product from different angles) you can do that via the additional_image_link attribute.
+You can always contact us and we can provide you with Google Shopping Product Feed example (google merchant center data feed sample) that can serve you as a Google Shopping feed tester

 3. Shipping